jnasmartcardio/jnasmartcardio/README.md

 ---
 The JRE already comes with implementations of `javax.smartcardio`.
 What’s wrong with it?
 If you are already using the smartcardio API, there are a couple reasons you might consider switching to a JNA solution:

 * The [default smartcardio library in JRE 1.7 on 64-bit OS X is compiled incorrectly](http://mail.openjdk.java.net/pipermail/security-dev/2013-March/006913.html).
-In particular, `Terminal.isCardPresent()` always returns false, `Terminals.list()` occasionally causes SIGSEGV, and `Terminal.waitForCard(boolean, long)` and `Terminals.waitForChange(long)` don’t work.
+In particular, `Terminal.isCardPresent()` always returns false, `Terminals.list()` occasionally causes SIGSEGV, and `Terminal.waitForCard(boolean, long)` and `Terminals.waitForChange(long)` don’t wait.
 * The default smartcardio library only calls `SCardEstablishContext` once.
 If the daemon isn’t up yet, then your process will never be able to connect to it again.
 This is a big problem because in Windows 8, OS X, and new versions of pcscd, the daemon is not started until a reader is plugged in, and it quits when there are no more readers.
 * It’s easier to fix bugs in this project than it is to fix bugs in the libraries that are bundled with the JRE.